island-lang/island-lang.github.io/README.md

 processLabeledObject(Employee("John Doe", label = "abc123")) // prints "Employee: abc123"
 ```

-If several extended features have methods with conflicting names or signatures, the overriding method declaration may specify to which feature it relates to:
+If several extended features have methods with **conflicting names or signatures**, the overriding method declaration may specify to which feature it relates to:
 ```isl
 feature Runner
 	action start(speed: decimal)